Gaur4vGaur/Gaur4vGaur.github.io/_posts/patterns/2023-09-02-choreography-pattern.md

     Conversely, an event signifies something has occurred, leaving it to the downstream systems to decide a course of action in response.
 Events are not limited to a single consumer; they can have none, one, or even multiple consumers.
 Does this mean we should wholeheartedly embrace events?
 However, this decision is not straightforward either and requires further discussion.

 2. Choosing the Right Event Pattern <br>
   If we prefer events, selecting message patterns can significantly impact the performance.
-Martin Fowler has published an article on Event-Driven that comprehensively covers the four invaluable strategies, and I will discuss the same here.
+Martin Fowler has published an article on [Event-Driven](https://martinfowler.com/articles/201701-event-driven.html){:target="_blank"} that comprehensively covers the four invaluable strategies, and I will discuss the same here.
   * Event Notification <br>
     In the event notification pattern, the publisher emits events to inform downstream systems about changes within its domain.
 These events are concise notifications, akin to stage whispers, providing minimal information such as an ID and a link for further exploration.
 The subscriber subscribes to the incoming event and requests additional details from the publisher for appropriate action.
 Unlike conversation, the publisher typically doesn’t anticipate any response from downstream systems.
 Event Notification can help reduce coupling and is easy to implement.
 However, it can become complex when the logical flow splits over multiple event notifications.
   * Event Notifications with State <br>